 It is our desire to work hand in hand with our local churches and support in the following ways: Stewardship weekend training, assist the churches in organizing philanthropic campaigns for local projects, assist in the processing of wills and establishing trusts, provide resources that strengthen our dependence and trust in God.
 Should you have a comment or question, feel free to contact me at email@example.com or via phone at (540) 886-077 Ext.
 202. Looking forward to working together to advance the good news of Christ’s soon return!

 Cheerfully in Christ,

 Tony Reyes, director for Stewardship and Planning Giving

 Tony Reyes attended Universidad de Montemorelos in Nuevo León, Mexico, where he earned his Bachelor of Business Administration.
 He is also a Certified Fundraising Executive by CFRE International.

 He began his professional career in Chicago, Illinois as a human resources generalist, then moved to Houston, Texas, where he worked as a project manager for an architectural firm.
-He has served at various SDA Educational Institutions (Universidad de Montemorelos, Valley View Adventist Academy and Loma Linda Academy) as Director of Development where he, along with many faithful committed members and volunteers, has helped organize and implement fundraising efforts for the advancement of God’s kingdom.
+He has served at several Adventist educational institutions as Director of Development where he, along with many faithful committed members and volunteers, helped organize and implement fundraising efforts for the advancement of God’s kingdom.
 He has also worked for the Hispanic Scholarship Fund as Senior Director of Individual Giving.